anandka/Learning/Kubernetes Revision.md

 	- Unsupported
 		- As of now flannel doesnt supports Network Policies
 	- Please check latest documentation when you are selecting it
-	- Even if netowrk Sol. doesnt supports network policy you can still create it as it is k8s resource but it wont be enforced
+	- Even if network Sol. doesnt supports network policy you can still create it.
+As it is k8s resource but it wont be enforced
-- If you want to control this you can setup Network Policy
 - Network Policy works at Namespace level
 - One can think of Network policy as Security Group of any cloud
 - It has Ingress and Egress rules which you can apply